 [START TABLE 4.4 HERE]

-CMIP6 Arctic sea-ice area for selected months, time periods, and across five SSPs.
+CMIP6 Arctic sea ice area for selected months, time periods, and across five SSPs.
 Displayed are the multi-model averages across the individual models and, in parentheses, the 5–95% ranges.
 The number of models used in these calculations are shown in Figure 4.2c in Section 4.3.1.